 Sony RX10 IV versus Canon 80D

 The Sony Cyber-shot DSC-RX10 IV and the Canon EOS 80D are two enthusiast cameras that were announced, respectively, in September 2017 and February 2016.
 The RX10 IV is a fixed lens compact, while the 80D is a DSLR.
-The cameras are based on an one-inch (RX10 IV) and an APS-C sensor.
+The cameras are based on an one-inch (RX10 IV) and an APS-C (80D) sensor.
 The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony RX10 IV and the Canon 80D is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).